ssyrota/learning-artifacts/distributed_systems/1_trade_offs.md

 *Data warehouse -* OLAP database with data from business, has SQL interface

-*Data lake* - centralized data repository that holds copy of any data which may be useful for analytics to perform any operations, like feature engineering using python
+*Data lake* - centralized data repository that holds copy of any data which may be useful for analytics to perform any operations, like feature engineering using python.

+Often data warehouses can store aggregated(some data dropped) - for data scientists the messy data is better than lost.
+That's why data lakes should store all data without managing schema tightly.
+Data stored "just in case somebody would need it".
+Mess in schema is tolerated to make life of developers less painful.

 Systems of record and derived data